claireweiz/election-results/README.md

 ### Extension

 Discuss (but do not solve in code) how you would amend this solution to deal with the fact that the number of eligible voters changes from election to election.

+# My solutions

+* Updated Aug 28, 2023
+* Import election results raw data (source.txt)
+* Transform the data: the constituency name (key of dict)
+* Transform the data: translates the party code into a full name
+* Transform the data: shows the share of the vote in percentage of all the votes